Mango-information-systems/mango-is-website/source/index.md

    - type: reference
      content:
       project: "ED: collaborative platform"
-      description: Development of a platform allowing users to collaborate in realtime based on shared content.
+      description: Development of a platform that lets users collaborate on shared content in realtime.
 Analytics is performed live and presented in dashboards and reports.
       domains: [business analysis, realtime analytics, software architecture]
       tech: [node.js, d3.js, websockets]
       quotes:
-        - text: Mehdi is responsible for the development of a data-intensive web application.<br>He demonstrates his commitment to the success of this enterprise through flexibility and short response time.
+        - text: Mehdi is responsible for the development of a data-intensive web application.<br>He demonstrates his commitment to the success of this enterprise through flexibility and short response times.
 He is <strong>totally focused on delivering results</strong>.
           author: Jean-Christophe Blondiau
           authorTitle: Director at co-emergence
           image: